An engineering site visit checklist is critical for most projects. It’s the reality check that keeps designs grounded in the real world.

 - Investigating high voltage cabling of switchgear ‘Faulk’

-C) Immediately upload your photos
+C) Upload and organize your photos ASAP

 Main folder: Site Visit at Zeus Substation (DD/MM/YY)